 Required Application Materials

-- Common Application, Coalition Application, or QuestBridge: Barnard does not have a preference regarding which application platform you use; all will be evaluated in the same manner.
+- Common Application or Coalition Application: Barnard does not have a preference regarding which application platform you use; all will be evaluated in the same manner.
 Each application will include personal information such as the school you attend, your extracurricular activities, and your senior year class schedule.
 They will also include the personal essay that will be sent to each school you apply to on each platform.
 For students applying through Questbridge, you can find more information on our Questbridge Applicants page.

 - Barnard Writing Supplement: This will be submitted along with your preferred application platform.
 Supplemental essay questions may change from year to year and will become available each year in summer.